omerahmer/career_conversations/README.md

-# career_conversations
+# Career Conversations

-# 💬 Personal Website AI Chatbot

 This project implements a conversational agent that acts as me (**Syed Omer Ahmer**) on my website.
-The agent uses **OpenAI** and **Gemini** APIs to answer questions professionally and engagingly, as if talking to a potential client or employer.
+The agent uses OpenAI and Gemini APIs to answer questions professionally and engagingly, as if talking to a potential client or employer.

 It includes:
 - Context from LinkedIn and a written summary.